 The maximum tire width rule for UCI-sanctioned cyclocross events (as well as USA Cycling Nationals for age-groupers) infuriated many, especially the budget clincher racers hoping to compete with their tubular-dressed peers.
-The arbitrary 33mm (and 35mm for age groups at Nationals) maximum widths were essentially seen as a penalty on the big, tall and the poor, the exact racers who need the extra volume to avoid pinching their tubulars or inner tube at low pressure.
+The new arbitrary 33mm (and 35mm for age groups at Nationals) maximum widths were essentially seen as a penalty on the big, tall and the poor, the exact racers who need the extra volume to avoid pinching their tubulars or inner tube at low pressure.
 After a barrage of complaints over the last few years, the UCI has agreed to reconsider the rule and create a new set of standards, albeit via a confusing, somewhat complicated formula.

 Xmm [for maximum tire width] = ([Racer Weight in Pounds, “W”/2.2]) x (33/68)